 We sought to understand differences among collective decision processes in their consequences for fissions of complex social networks.
-We developed three algorithms representing different decision processes along a spectrum from democratic to despotic decisions (figure 2) to determine how the outcomes of the fission depend on who controls the process.
-In addition, our random and ‘efficient non-behavioral’ algorithms set benchmark expectations for disruptive and non-disruptive fissions, respectively, to provide a basis of comparison.
-Each algorithm is described in detail below.
+We developed three algorithms representing different decision processes along a spectrum from democratic to despotic decisions (figure 2) to determine how fission outcomes depend on who controls the process.
+In addition, our random and ‘efficient non-behavioral’ algorithms provide a basis of comparison by setting benchmark expectations for disruptive and non-disruptive fissions, respectively.
 To ensure realistic social networks, we applied each algorithm to the actual pre-fission baboon networks (figure 1).

 Democracy Algorithm

-Following previous work53, we define a decision as ‘democratic’ if each individual controls their own outcome regardless of their social dominance rank; this is not meant to imply that individuals vote on the outcome, but that their behavior is self-determined regardless of rank.
+Following previous work53, we define a decision as ‘democratic’ if each individual controls their own outcome regardless of social dominance rank; this is not meant to imply that individuals vote on the outcome.
 We consider the democracy algorithm to be a type of egalitarian decision-making, along with the community algorithm (below).
 First, the algorithm selects two individuals randomly from the pre-fission group and assigns them as the first members of daughter group 1 and daughter group 2.
 Then, individuals that are not yet assigned a daughter group are successively selected from the pre-fission group in a random order and assigned deterministically to the daughter group in which they have the highest average bond strength to individuals already in that group (figure 2).
 If a selected individual has no bonds with any individual in either daughter group, they are not yet assigned a group and return to the pool of individuals needing assignment.
 Since our networks are connected, these individuals eventually have connections to members of one or both daughter groups, so this procedure eventually assigns every individual to a daughter group.

 Community Algorithm

 We consider the community algorithm to be a form of egalitarian decision making (together with the democracy algorithm) that involves subsets of bonded individuals within the social group.
 First, the algorithm detects network communities (sets of individuals that share more bonds with one another than the rest of the network; usually 5-10 individuals in our networks) using Mathematica’s54 centrality-based detection of community structure.
 Then, entire communities are assigned to daughter groups in a procedure analogous to the democracy algorithm (figure 2).
 That is, two communities are selected at random and assigned to two different daughter groups; then the remaining communities are successively selected in a random order and assigned deterministically to the daughter group with the highest average number of bonds per individual for all bonded pairs between the two communities.
-Though still an egalitarian collective decision, the number of independent entities involved in making the decision are greatly reduced relative to the democracy algorithm, making it intermediate between the democracy and despotism algorithms.
+Though an egalitarian collective decision, the number of independent entities involved in making the decision are reduced relative to the democracy algorithm, making it intermediate between the democracy and despotism algorithms.

 Despotism Algorithm